1bazooka/evm-tools/README.md

 # evm-tools
-Collection of python tools to interact with EVM compatible blockchains
+Collection of tools to interact with EVM compatible blockchains

 ## token-sniffer
 Listen for PairCreated events and notify of pair and tx hash via discord webhook.